 - Failure of treatment in a less intensive level of care; the unavailability of a less restricted treatment environment; or the absence or collapse of support systems, making a less restricted treatment environment not feasible.

 Exclusionary Criteria for Acute Care Hospitalization:

-When a patient is deemed ineligible for admission, the reason for refusal is explained and alternatives for treatment are discussed.
-When a referral is made to other treatment services, every effort is made to provide a referral with the appropriate quality of care and scope of services.
+When a patient is deemed ineligible for admission, the reason for denial and alternatives for treatment are discussed.

 To Make a Referral, or For More Information on the Acute Care Program